Hurghada Tours to Luxor

 History of the Governorate

-The city’s significance started as early as the 11th Dynasty when Luxor became the capital of Egypt.
-Besides, it became the glorious city of the god Amun.
+The city’s significance started as early as the 11th Dynasty when Luxor became the capital of Egypt and the glorious city of the god Amun.
 Starting from Amenhotep II, the unifier of Egypt, this city played a prominent political and religious role in the country.
 Notably, the glory of Luxor lasted long during the Pharaohs of the New Kingdom.

-According to the new demonstrative division in 1960, Girga lost a significant portion of its southern territory.
-It was because another governorate (Qena) split from it.
+According to the new demonstrative division in 1960, Girga lost a significant portion of its southern territory because another governorate (Qena) split from it.
 Once again, Luxor was just a city in this governorate.

 In 2009, Luxor split from the Qena governorate to form a new governorate with the same name.